bkkuan/tp/docs/DeveloperGuide.md

 * 3a.
 The given task index is invalid.

     * 3a1.
-AddressBook shows an error message.
+TeamScape shows an error message.

       Use case resumes at step 2.

 * 3b.
 The due date format is invalid.

     * 4b1.
-AddressBook shows an error message.
+TeamScape shows an error message.

       Use case resumes at step 2.